Mohamed-Attiya/Mohamed_Attiya/README.md

 Graduate of the Faculty of Computers and Information, Department of Medical Informatics, Zagazig University, 2023, with a general grade of distinction, with a GPA of 3.58 out of 4.

+Skills:
-Skills: Programming & Concepts (C++,Dart,OOP, Data Structure and Algorithms,Design Pattern with MVVM,Solid Principles,Clean Code).
-State Management (Bloc).
-Restful APIS(HTTP,DIO, Postman).
-Data Persistence (SQLite,Firebase)
+* Programming & Concepts (C++ , Dart , OOP, Data Structure and Algorithms, Design Pattern with MVVM , Solid Principles,Clean Code).

-- 🔭 I’m currently working on this page.
+* State Management (Bloc).
+*  Restful APIS(HTTP,DIO, Postman).
+*  Data Persistence (SQLite,Firebase)